jbernst/Whole_Genome_Systematics_CVOS/MASTER_CVOS-WGS_Workflow.md

 # Maximum Likelihood Tree Reconstruction (IQ-TREE2)

-All analyses for Maximum Likelihood are stored on Norma: `/home/administrator/Desktop/ExtraSSD2/Justin/phylogeny/IQTREE2`

 Maximum likelihood inference was performed using `iqtree2` [version 2.1.2](http://www.iqtree.org/release/v1.2.2/).
 For all analyses, we used 1000 ultrafast bootstraps (UFB; using the `-bb` flag).
 We could use Shimodaira-Hasegawa approximate likelihood tests, but we will skip that since we are running a lot computationally (~31,000 trees).
 The trees will be from 10kb alignments from macrochromosomes, microchromosomes, and the Z chromosomes that pass the missing data criteria for a mean of 35% and max. of 60%.

 with a list of *.fasta alignments in a directory called `chromosome`, I set a loop to iteratively run `iqtree2`, searching for the best partition scheme and evolutionary model for each alignment: